Watchdoc - Certificates - Manage certificates

 Watchdoc now has a dedicated interface for managing certificates, which is easier to use than WCM.
 This tool remains operational, however.

-You can also set up notifications for expired certificates so that you are informed before they expire (cf. Configure notifications).
+You can also set up notifications for expired certificates so that you are informed before they expire, thanks to events "The HTTP server's certificate will expire soon" and "The HTTP server's certificate is expired" (cf. Configure notifications).

 In a domain configuration, this notification can be replicated from the master server to the other servers (slaves).